Two direct solvers for a system of linear equations: Method: column space in situ

-In this approach, it's first recognized that $Ax=b$ will have a solution only when $b$ lies in the column space of $A$.
+In this {\em column space in situ} method, it's first recognized that $Ax=b$ will have a solution only when $b$ lies in the column space of $A$.
 In particular, a least squares solution is sought, in which only the portion of $b$ that lies in that column space is allowed; this is defined as $b_c$.
 Hence, the equation to be solved is $Ax=b_c$, and the strategy now is to solve it by attempting to orthonormalize the columns of $A$ by right-multiplying it by $M_s$.
 Thus, matrix products $M_s M_s^{-1}$ are repeatedly inserted between $A$ and $x$ in $Ax=b_c$, to produce

 or

 where $M = (M_1 M_2 \cdots )$ and $A' = AM$.\\

 As explained in the section Definitions, the matrices $M_s$ will effect an orthonormalization procedure on the columns of $A$.
 Observe that $A'$ can be used in a projection operator to compute $b_c = A' (A')^* b$, and the equation to be solved can now be written